influxdata/docs-v2/content/influxdb/clustered/install/licensing.md

     ```

 4.  <span id="enable-feature-flag"></span>
-    Update your `AppInstance` resource to enable the `useLicensedBinaries` feature flag:
+    Update your `AppInstance` resource to activate the `useLicensedBinaries` feature flag:

     - If configuring the `AppInstance` resource directly, add the
       `useLicensedBinaries` entry to the `.spec.package.spec.featureFlags`